amalsony/universalnotes/Readme.md

 ## Security

 If you believe you have found a security vulnerability in UniversalNotes, we encourage you to responsibly disclose this and not open a public issue.
 We will investigate all legitimate reports.
-Email amal@teegle.app to disclose any security vulnerabilities
+Email amal@universalnotes.org to disclose any security vulnerabilities

 ## Support